tale-toul/ocp-aws/README.md

 * **nodes-instance-type**.- Type of instance used for infra and worker nodes, define the hardware characteristics like memory, cpu, network capabilities

+* **rhel7-ami**.- AMI on which the EC2 instances are based on, this one is a RHEL 7.7 in the Ireland region.
+This variable is region dependent, if the value of variable **region_name** is modified, this one must be updated too.

+* **ssh-keyfile**.- Name of the file with public part of the SSH key to transfer to the EC2 instances

 * **user-data-masters**.- User data for master instances, contains cloud config directives to setup disks and partitions.

 * **user-data-nodes**.- User data for worker and infra nodes instances, contains cloud config directives to setup disks and partitions.